 When you take out an investment product with us your capital is at risk and you may get back less than you have put in.
 All references to taxation are to UK taxation and are based on Shepherds Friendly Society’s understanding of current legislation and H M Revenue and Customs practice which may change in the future.
 Investment growth is by means of bonuses, the amount of which cannot be guaranteed throughout the term of the contract.
 Please ensure that you read the full terms and conditions of this plan which are available from your financial adviser or by contacting us directly.

-Please note: No advice has been given by Shepherds Friendly, and if you are in any doubt as to whether a savings plan is suited to your needs, then you should contact a financial adviser.
+Please note: No advice has been given by Shepherds Friendly, and if you are in any doubt as to whether an investment plan is suited to your needs, then you should contact a financial adviser.
 There may be a charge for financial advice, and the cost should be confirmed to you before any advice is given.